mideind/GreynirEngine/doc/index.rst

 About Reynir
 ------------

-Reynir is a product of Miðeind ehf. of Reykjavík, Iceland.
-It is a free open source software project (FOSS), started in mid-2015 by its original author, Vilhjálmur Þorsteinsson.
+Reynir is a project and product of Miðeind ehf. of Reykjavík, Iceland.
+It is a free open source software project (FOSS, GNU GPLv3), started in mid-2015 by its original author, Vilhjálmur Þorsteinsson.
-Its aim is to produce an industrial-strength NLP toolset for Icelandic, with the hope of supporting the language on the digital front in times of rapid advances in language technology;
-changes that may leave low-resource languages at a disadvantage unless explicit action is taken to strengthen their position.
+Its aim is to produce an **industrial-strength Natural Language Processing toolset for Icelandic**, with the hope of supporting the language on the digital front in times of rapid advances in language technology; changes that may leave low-resource languages at a disadvantage unless explicit action is taken to strengthen their position.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :hidden:

    overview